DFHack/dfhack/docs/dev/Lua API.rst

 * ``setOwnableBuilding(workshop_type)``

-  Set workshop to be included in zones (such as bedroom or inn).
+  Set workshop to be included in zones (such as a bedroom or tavern).

-  :workshop_type:   custom workshop string id e.g. ``SOAPMAKER`` or numeric id
+  :workshop_type:   custom workshop string id, e.g. ``SOAPMAKER`` or numeric id

 * ``fixImpassible(workshop_type)``

   Set workshop non walkable tiles to also block liquids (i.e. water and magma).

-  :workshop_type:   custom workshop string id e.g. ``SOAPMAKER`` or numeric id
+  :workshop_type:   custom workshop string id, e.g. ``SOAPMAKER`` or numeric id

 * ``setMachineInfo(workshop_type, needs_power, power_consumed, power_produced, connection_points)``

   Setup and enable machine-like functionality for the workshop.
-All workshops of this type will have this as default power consumption/production.
-Note: due to implementation limitations workshop only connects to other machines if the other machine is build later than this one.
+All workshops of this type will have this as their default power consumption/production.
+Note: due to implementation limitations, workshops only connect to other machines if the other machines are planned after than this one.

   :workshop_type:       custom workshop string id e.g. ``SOAPMAKER`` or numeric id
-  :needs_power:         only function if it has sufficient power
+  :needs_power:         true if the workshop should only be usable if it has sufficient power
-  :power_consumed:      building consumes this amount of power
+  :power_consumed:      buildings of this type consume this amount of power by default
-  :power_produced:      output this amount of power
+  :power_produced:      buildings of this type output this amount of power by default
   :connection_points:   a table of ``{x=?,y=?}`` zero-based coordinates that can connect to other machines

 * ``setMachineInfoAuto(workshop_type, needs_power, power_consumed, power_produced, [gear_tiles])``

-  Same as ``setMachineInfo`` but fills out the ``connection_points`` table from raws placing connection points on tiles which have the gear tile. ``gear_tiles`` is an optional array of two tiles that are counted as gears in the workshop ascii tile raws.
+  Same as ``setMachineInfo`` but fills out the ``connection_points`` table based on the building definition in the raws.
+It places connection points on tiles which have the gear tile. ``gear_tiles`` is an optional array of two tiles that are counted as gears in the workshop ascii tile raws.
 The default gear tiles are ``42`` and ``15``.

 * ``setAnimationInfo(workshop_type, frames, frame_skip)``

   Animate workshop by replacing displayed tiles (or graphical tiles).
-There are two ways this works: if ``frame_skip>=0`` then it shows each frame for ``frame_skip`` of frames or if ``frame_skip<0`` Frames are synchronized to the machine this building is connected to.
+There are two ways this works: if ``frame_skip>=0`` then it shows each frame for ``frame_skip`` of frames or if ``frame_skip<0`` Frames are synchronized with the machines this building is connected to.

-  :workshop_type:   custom workshop string id e.g. ``SOAPMAKER`` or numeric id
+  :workshop_type:   custom workshop string id, e.g. ``SOAPMAKER`` or numeric id
   :frames:          table of frames.
 Each frame is sparse flat table with ids from ``0`` to ``31*31-1``.
                     Each frame tile is table of integers from 4 to 8 members long.
 Tile members are as
                     follow: ``tile``, ``foreground color``, ``background color``, ``bright``,